 - Start a part-time weld repair shop

-With a little creativity, research, and determination you can get on track to a booming side hustle of a full-time entrepreneurial adventure.
-In this article, you will find a lot of great ideas you can use to get off the ground.
+With creativity, research, and determination, you can get on track to a booming side hustle of a full-time entrepreneurial adventure.
+You will find many great ideas in this article to get off the ground.

 #1 Starting a mobile welding business

-There are also people and places that require welding service but do not want to go to the larger companies.
-If you can fill the gap with your small, weekend operation you could be well on your way to a nice side income.
+Some people and places require welding services but do not want to go to the larger companies.
+If you can fill the gap with your small weekend operation, you could be well on your way to a nice side income.

-Outside of manufacturers, contractors, and refineries, who needs welders.
+Outside of manufacturers, contractors, and refineries, who needs welders?
 How about farmers?
-Many welders all over the country make a great side income by repairing farm equipment.
-Things like gates, plows, fencing, and all manner of other items break all the time.
+Many welders nationwide make a great side income by repairing farm equipment.
+Things like gates, plows, fencing, and other items always break.

-Local farmers that know a reputable, reliable part-time welder will provide endless work.
+Local farmers who know a reliable part-time welder will provide endless work.
 More importantly, farmers talk to each other.
-If you have a good reputation for doing good work, reasonable rates, and a pleasing personality, they will spread your name around and you will start to get calls.
+If you have a good reputation for doing good work, reasonable rates, and a pleasing personality, they will spread your name around, and you will start to get calls.

-There are plenty of other businesses that need welding work done for the same reasons.
+Plenty of other businesses need welding work done for the same reasons.
 They have equipment and facilities that break and need repairs fast.

-For instance, I read about one man who made a lot of money repairing trailers, not only for farmers but furniture movers and other companies.
+For instance, I read about one man who made much money repairing trailers for farmers, furniture movers, and other companies.

 Also, the entire housing industry regularly contracts part-time welders.
 There is plenty of work out there.
-Once your reputation and name get around town you will eventually become the go-to professional for welding jobs in your community.
+Once your reputation and name get around town, you will eventually become your community’s go-to professional for welding jobs.

 #2 Create knickknack items

-Go to any fair, farmers market and you will see booths set up with all kinds of knickknacks and tidbits for sale.
-Many of these items are made by welders as a part of their welding business side-hustle.
+Go to any fair, or farmers market, and you will see booths with knickknacks and tidbits for sale.
+Many of these items are made by welders as a part of their welding business side hustle.

-Everything from sculptures and statues, to useful items like key holders, gun racks, and lawn furniture are made by part-time welders.
+Everything from sculptures and statues to useful items like key holders, gun racks, and lawn furniture is made by part-time welders.
 Many of these items were born out of necessity or simply for the fun of doing it.

-These part-time welders are great at making small, useful items, and have a real joy at creating artistic renderings.
-I’ve seen all kinds of fun and interesting sculptures and yard art created by the part-time “weekend welders” for sale at fairs and festivals all over the country.
+These part-time welders are great at making small, useful items and enjoy creating artistic renderings.
+I’ve seen all kinds of fun and interesting sculptures and yard art created by the part-time “weekend welders” for sale at fairs and festivals nationwide.

 They are also sold online on social media and through websites galore.
-Having a knickknack welding business can be fun and lucrative if you are creative and industrious.
+A knickknack welding business can be fun and lucrative if creative and industrious.

 Some items you might consider are things like BBQ fire ring stands.
-These are fitted over fire pits and campfires, are easily made in a short period, and popular items among shoppers.
+These are fitted over fire pits and campfires, are easily made quickly, and are popular items among shoppers.